 From the village to Gunnerside lead mines

-It had been many years since I last paid a visit to the derelict Gunnerside lead mines so a walk around them was long overdue.
+It had been many years since I last paid a visit to the derelict Gunnerside lead mines in the Yorkshire Dales so a walk around them was long overdue.
 The obvious starting point was Gunnerside itself, one of a number of small villages strung out along the length of Swaledale on the main valley road.

 In the village, next to the bridge over Gunnerside Beck, there are spaces for about ten cars to park.
 There was just one free space when I arrived one Sunday morning – a good start!

 The area where all the mineshafts and levels were dug is further upstream from here and the footpath leading to them starts from the opposite side of Gunnerside Beck.
 On crossing the bridge a fingerpost pointing upstream shows the way.
 For the first mile or so the path wanders through the fantastic old woodland of Birkbeck Wood.
 I’m guessing that the seams of galena (lead ore) in this area were too deep to be profitably mined as the woodland appears very old and undisturbed.

 On leaving the woodland the landscape changes very quickly though.
 After walking through a couple of farm fields the remnants of the first of the Gunnerside lead mines come into view.

 A part of Sir Francis Mine, the first of the Gunnerside lead mines

 Sir Francis Mine was in operation for less than twenty years, ultimately being rendered unprofitable by cheaper imports.
 As the galena seam was underground a shaft had to be dug down to it before extracting it.
 This meant the impact on the surface wasn’t as great as further up the valley.
 Apparently the network of underground shafts and tunnels are quite extensive and very impressive.
 Sadly I didn’t have the right equipment with me to investigate further.
 Shame.

 Hushing at Bunton Mine